 Merle Weiner is the Philip H. Knight Professor at the University of Oregon School of Law.
-She also serves as the faculty director of the Domestic Violence Clinic.
 Professor Weiner has taught Civil Procedure, Domestic Abuse Law, Family Law, Children and the Law, International and Comparative Family Law, Family Law Policy, Torts, Advanced Torts, and Adjudication and Courts.
+She was the founder and faculty director of the Domestic Violence Clinic for twnety years.

 She graduated summa cum laude from Dartmouth College.
 There she won the Keasbey Memorial Foundation Scholarship, an award granting two years study at Cambridge University, and the Hannah T. Croasdale Award, for most improving the quality of life for Dartmouth women.
 At Cambridge University, Professor Weiner earned an LL.M. with First Class Honors.
 She then attended Harvard Law School, and obtained her J.D. cum laude.
 At Harvard, Professor Weiner was the co-chair of the Women's Law Association, and was an editor on the Harvard Women's Law Journal.